 We always go into a profession looking to succeed and get to the top.
 The restaurant industry is no different.
-It can be grueling.
+It can be gruelling.
 It can be strenuous.
 It is not for the faint of heart.

 We now know somewhat of what is involved, especially due to the serious influx of cooking shows that show the audience how much work is required in the back of the house.
 We know what the end-product is: delicious savory and sweet delights that people will pay lots of money for and will wait forever in a line for.
 But do we really know what being a chef means, what the chef job hazards are, especially when you become a celebrity chef?